 Japanese iced coffee vs cold brew comparisons are similar to American ones, with some differences.
 Cold brew only takes 4-12 hours, and iced coffee is made by brewing the coffee over a container full of ice.
 It takes a similar amount of time as American iced coffee but results in a higher concentration of coffee.

 Is cold brew stronger than regular hot coffee?

-Cold brew coffee tends to be stronger than most coffees as it’s concentrated during the steeping process, maximizing the caffeine content.
-Cold brew coffee also uses more coffee grounds, making it stronger than regular hot coffee.
+Cold brew coffee tends to be stronger than hot coffee as it’s concentrated during the steeping process, maximizing the caffeine content.
+Cold brew coffee also uses more coffee grounds than you use when you brew hot coffee, so it's stronger.
 However, it would become weaker if excess water was added before steeping, as this would dilute it.

 Can you use regular coffee beans for iced coffee?

 You can use regular coffee to make iced coffee, but you’ll need to make sure they are fresh and stored in a cool and dry place.
 Ideally, medium or dark roast beans will be available, as strong coffee tastes richer when iced, but you can experiment to see which beans work best for you.